aFuzzyBear/astro-ui/docs/XElement/api/Methods_Overview.md

 }}
 ```

-The `@do` method accepts a function which runs when the element has loaded and document is ready.
+The `@do` method accepts a callback function which runs when the element has loaded and document is ready.

 The equivalent to using the Astro `client:load` hydration selector.

-`@do` is the main entry for applying your code to the top-level of the component.
+`@do` is the main entry point for applying your code to the top-level of the component.

-Anything you want your `XElement` to**do**, this is where you would apply your code.
+Anything you want your `XElement` to **do**, this is where you would apply your code.

 To find out more about using the `@do` method please visit our API page discussing this subject matter in more detail.